AlexisDerumigny/BootstrapTests/README.md

 This function performs a bootstrap regression test for given data X,Y.
 The null hypothesis corresponds of a slope coefficient of zero, versus the alternative hypothesis of a non-zero slope coefficient.
-It uses an independence/null bootstrap , a non-parametric , a residual bootstrap , a fixed design bootstrap , a fixed design null bootstrap , a hybrid null bootstrap as bootstrap resampling schemes to perform the bootstrap.
+It uses an independence/null bootstrap `"indep"`, a non-parametric `"NP"`, a residual bootstrap `"res_bs"`, a fixed design bootstrap `"fixed_design_bs"`, a fixed design null bootstrap `"fixed_design_bs_Hnull"`, a hybrid null bootstrap `"hybrid_null_bs"` as bootstrap resampling schemes to perform the bootstrap.
 This function gives the corresponding p-values, the true test statistic and the bootstrap-version test statistics.
 Furthermore, it also gives the estimated slope.The default (and valid) method implemented in this function is the null bootstrap, together with the equivalent test statistic.
-Via the argument, the user can specify other bootstrap resampling schemes and test statistics.
+Via the `bootstrapOptions` argument, the user can specify other bootstrap resampling schemes and test statistics.

 ``` r
 library(BootstrapTests)